 Ramirez, Humberto – Mil Años de Plena – Tributo a César Concépción Liner Notes

 Rivera, Danny – Mil Años de Plena – Tributo a César Concépción Liner Notes

 Serrano, Basilio – Puerto Rican Pioneers in Jazz (1900-1939) – Bomba Beats to Latin Jazz (iUniverse, 2015)

 ABOUT THE PUERTO RICO PROJECT: With rare exceptions, books, and articles about Boricua Pioneers are mostly written and published in Spanish.
-The Puerto Rico Project aims to level the playing field and broaden the public’s awareness about Boricua Pioneers by writing, translating, and publishing materials in an English, or bilingual format.
-It has been my experience that a wealth of books, articles, and online resources go unread because of the language barrier.
-The PR Project aims to make the information available to anyone and everyone who expresses an interest in the subject matter.
+The Puerto Rico Project aims to level the playing field and broaden the public’s awareness about Boricua Pioneers by writing, translating, and publishing materials in an English, or in a bilingual format.
+In my experience, there is a wealth of books, articles, and online resources that go unread because of the language barrier.
+The PR Project aims to make the information available to anyone and everyone interested in the subject matter.
 Together, we learn!

 ALL RIGHTS RESERVED